dirs-dev/dirs-rs/README.md

 - a tiny low-level library with a minimal API
 - that provides the platform-specific, user-accessible locations
 - for retrieving and storing configuration, cache and other data
-- on Linux, Windows (≥ Vista), macOS and other platforms.
+- on Linux, Redox, Windows (≥ Vista), macOS and other platforms.

 The library provides the location of these directories by leveraging the mechanisms defined by
 - the [XDG base directory](https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) and
-  the [XDG user directory](https://www.freedesktop.org/wiki/Software/xdg-user-dirs/) specifications on Linux
+  the [XDG user directory](https://www.freedesktop.org/wiki/Software/xdg-user-dirs/) specifications on Linux and Redox
 - the [Known Folder](https://msdn.microsoft.com/en-us/library/windows/desktop/dd378457.aspx) API on Windows
 - the [Standard Directories](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW6)
   guidelines on macOS

 ## Platforms

-This library is written in Rust, and supports Linux, macOS and Windows.
+This library is written in Rust, and supports Linux, Redox, macOS and Windows.
 Other platforms are also supported; they use the Linux conventions.

 It's mid-level sister library, _directories_, is available for Rust ([directories-rs](https://github.com/soc/directories-rs))